Cat Arthritis: Early Signs and Simple Home Changes That May Help

 6.5) Realistic expectations

 Arthritis management is usually about improving comfort and function, not curing the joint itself.
-The signs of success are often simple: easier movement, more grooming, less irritability, and small “old self” behaviors returning.
+Signs of progress are often simple: easier movement, more grooming, less irritability, and small old-self behaviors returning.

-7) Solensia: what it is, what to expect, what to ask
+7) Solensia: what to ask and what to expect

 Solensia is an injectable treatment used for feline osteoarthritis pain.
-In practical terms, many cats receive it as a monthly vet-administered injection as part of their pain management plan.
+In practical terms, many cats receive it as a monthly vet-administered injection as part of a broader pain plan.

 7.1) What families often notice when it helps